Lilyo/bamos.github.io/_posts/2023-03-23-subaction.md

    caption="Fig. 6, [[3][hussein2019videograph]] Demostraction of our sub-action result."
 %}

-Althougth the properties of this work meets our goal, there are some concerns.
+Although the properties of this work meets our goal, there are some concerns.
 First of all, it can not perform frame-wise inference.
 Second, this model is hard to learn since it has asked to learn the relationship of each nodes by itself.
-To tackle it, the embedding network extracts per-frame deep features by using 2D CNN instead of 3D networks.
+To tackle it, we have made the following modifications: (1) the embedding network extracts per-frame deep features by using 2D CNN instead of 3D networks.
-In addition, we borrow the way of learn relationship of each nodes from paper [[12][swetha2021unsupervised]].
+(2) we borrow the way of learn relationship of each nodes from paper [[12][swetha2021unsupervised]].

 <div id="" style="text-align: justify;" markdown="1">